erincunningham7/project-portfolio-one/README.md

  ## User Experience

- **First Time Visiter Goals**
+ **Site Goals**

+ 1. As A Shopper

+* I want to cook something different.
+* I want to publish or simply share old family recipes.
+* I want to do something to honour my loved ones.
+* I want to find new and interesting recipes.
- 1. I want to immediately have an understanding of the site's purpose.
+* I want to immdetiately have an understanding of the site's purpose.
+* I want to be able to become a subscriber and recieve extra recipes.

+2. As The Site Administrator
- 2. I want the website to look simple yet offer value at the same time.
+* I want the website to have a simple layout yet offer value at the same time.
- 3. The website and embedded websites load fast.
+* The website and embedded websites load fast.
- 4. Information is easy to find.
+* Information is easy to find.
- 5. I don't want to be shocked by harsh contrasting colours, I want to be visually pleased with the soft chosen colour palette.
+* I want the site to be aesthetically pleasing, using soft contrasting colours.
- 6. I want interactive elements to be available throughout the website in order to keep the clients engaged.
+* I want interactive elements to be available throughout the website in order to keep the clients engaged.

- **Returning Visitor Goals**
- 1. I want to instantly have access to the menu in order to navigate to a certain subsection.
- 2. I want to be able to see the latest recipes added to the recipe catalogue.

- **Frequent User Goals**
- 1. I want to have an option to subscribe to access more recipes.
+**Wireframes**

  <a name="features"></a>